ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-getxeberriaur/erronka/README.md

 - Upload folder has unchanged permissions: Set 777 permissions for the uploads directory

 Checks done:
-Team 2: Ha cambiado el contenido de index.php para quitar formulario Upload y el checker ha detectado el cambio.
-FAULTY Team 2: Ha parado el contenedor erronka_php_1.
-Servicio FAULTY.
-Debería de ser DOWN Team 1: Ha cambiado los permisos de la carpeta uploads.
-El checker ha detectado el cambio.
-FAULTY Team 1: Ha cambiado propietario de uploads.
-Creando un usuario nuevo (addsuser froga) y otorgando propietarios nuevos(chown froga:froga uploads) El checker ha detectado el cambio.
+Team 2: The content of index.php has changed to remove the Upload form and the checker has detected the change.
+FAULTY Team 2: The erronka_php_1 container has been stopped.
+FAULTY service.
+It should be DOWN Team 1: The permissions of the uploads folder has changed.
+The checker has detected the change.
+FAULTY Team 1: Upload owner has changed.
+Creating a new user (addsuser froga) and granting new owners (chown froga:froga uploads) The checker has detected the change.
 FAULTY
-Team 1: Ha borrado de la ruta establecida la carpeta uploads.
-El checker ha detectado el cambio.
-FAULTY
+Team 1: Team 1 have deleted the uploads folder from the established path.
+The checker has detected the change.
+FAULTY Team 1: Has closed the port 8001.
+The checker has detected the change.
+FAULTY.

 # License notes
 Parts from: